-As a general principle, on RRC_IDLE to RRC_CONNECTED transitions, RRC protection keys and UP protection keys are generated while keys for NAS protection as well as higher layer keys are assumed to be already available.
+As a general principle, on RRC\IDLE to RRC\CONNECTED transitions, RRC protection keys and UP protection keys are generated while keys for NAS protection as well as higher layer keys are assumed to be already available.
 These higher layer keys may have been established as a result of an AKA run, or as a result of a transfer from another AMF during handover or idle mode mobility see TS 23.502 [22]).

-On RRC_CONNECTED to RRC_IDLE transitions, the gNBs deletes the keys it stores for that UE such that state information for idle mode UEs only has to be maintained in AMF.
+On RRC\CONNECTED to RRC\IDLE transitions, the gNBs deletes the keys it stores for that UE such that state information for idle mode UEs only has to be maintained in AMF.
 It is also assumed that gNB does no longer store state information about the corresponding UE and deletes the current keys from its memory.
 In particular, on connected to idle transitions:

-- The gNB and UE delete NH, K{gNB}, K{RRCint}, K{RRCenc}, K{UPint} and K{UPenc} and related NCC; - AMF and UE keeps $K{\text{AMF}},\,K{\text{NASint}}$ and K{NASenc} stored.
+- The gNB and UE delete NH, KgNB, KRRCint, KRRCenc, KUPint and KUPenc and related NCC; - AMF and UE keeps $K{\text{AMF}},\,K{\text{NASint}}$ and $K{\text{NASenc}}$ stored.

-On handovers with vertical key derivation the NH is further bound to the target PCI and its frequency ARFCN-DL before it is taken into use as the K{gNB} in the target gNB.
-On handovers with horizontal key derivation the currently active K{gNB} is further bound to the target PCI and its frequency ARFCN-DL before it is taken into use as the K{gNB} in the target gNB (see clause 13.1).
+On mobility with vertical key derivation the NH is further bound to the target PCI and its frequency ARFCN-DL before it is taken into use as the $K{gNB}$ in the target gNB.
+On mobility with horizontal key derivation the currently active $K{gNB}$ is further bound to the target PCI and its frequency ARFCN-DL before it is taken into use as the $K{gNB}$ in the target gNB (see clause 13.1).
+In both cases, ARFCN-DL is the absolute frequency of SSB of the target PCell.